-(a) Subject to the provisions of Section 11(a) relating to Capitalization Adjustments, the maximum number of shares of Common Stock that may be issued under the Plan will not exceed 116,501 shares, which is the sum of (i) 8,905 shares of Common Stock that were approved by the Company's stockholders on the Initial Effective Date plus (ii) 107,596 new shares of Common Stock that were approved by the Company's stockholders at the Company's 2022 Annual Meeting of Stockholders.
+(a) Subject to the provisions of Section 11(a) relating to Capitalization Adjustments, the maximum number of shares of Common Stock that may be issued under the Plan will not exceed 116,501 shares, which is the sum of (i) 8,905 shares of Common Stock that were approved by the Company's stockholders on the Initial Effective Date plus (ii) 107,596 new shares of Common Stock that were approved by the Company's 2022 Annual Meeting of Stockholders.
 In addition, subject to any adjustments as necessary to implement any Capitalization Adjustments, such aggregate number of shares of Common Stock will automatically increase on January 1st of each year for a period commencing on the first January 1 following the Effective Date and ending on (and including) January 1, 2029, in an amount equal to the lesser of (i) 1.5% of the total number of shares of Common Stock outstanding on December 31st of the preceding calendar year, and (ii) 500,000 shares of Common Stock.
-Notwithstanding the foregoing, the Board may act prior to the first day of any calendar year to provide that there will be no January 1st increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year will be a lesser number of shares of Common Stock than would otherwise occur pursuant to the preceding sentence.
-For the avoidance of doubt, up to the maximum number of shares of Common Stock reserved under this Section 3(a) may be used to satisfy purchases of Common Stock under the 423 Component and any remaining portion of such maximum number of shares may be used to satisfy purchases of Common Stock under the Non-423 Component.
+Notwithstanding the foregoing, the Board may act prior to the first day of any calendar year to provide that there will be no January 1st increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year or shares of Common Stock that were approved by the company Stock than would otherwise occur pursuant to the preceding sentence.
+For the avoidance of doubt, up to the maximum number of shares of Common Stock reserved under this Section 3(a) may be used to satisfy purchases of Common Stock under the Non-423 Component.